jovotech/jovo-framework/docs/project-config.md

+---
+title: 'Jovo Project Configuration - jovo.project.js'
+excerpt: 'Learn more about the Jovo project config (jovo.project.js) that is used by the Jovo CLI to build and deploy your project to various platforms.'
+---
 # Project Configuration

 The Jovo project config is used by the Jovo CLI to build and deploy your project to various platforms.
 [For app related configuration, take a look here](./app-config.md).